When a company fails to pay its debts, creditors can petition the courts to have your company placed in compulsory liquidation.

 What happens if I do nothing?

-If you fail to act, then your company is likely to face serious issues when it receives a winding-up petition.
+If you fail to act, your company is likely to face serious issues when it receives a winding-up petition.
 The petition will be made known to the public, as the creditor will advertise it in the London Gazette.

-If no action is taken, after eight to ten weeks there will be a hearing to find out if the Court will issue a compulsory winding-up order.
+If no action is taken, there will be a hearing after eight to ten weeks to find out if the court will issue a compulsory winding-up order.
 When this happens, the business will be forced into compulsory liquidation and will be prevented from trading again in the future.

 What does compulsory liquidation mean for directors?